gammazero/pymakeself/README.md

+# pymakeself

-# PyMakeSelf - Make self-extracting archives with Python
+Make self-extracting archives with Python, on most operating systems.

+## Overview

 pymakeself is a Python script that generates a self-extractable tar.gz archive from a directory.
 The resulting file appears as a Python script, and can be launched as is.
 The archive will then uncompress itself to a temporary directory and an optional arbitrary command will be executed (for example an installation script).  pymakeself archives also include a MD5 checksum for integrity self-validation.